Can I Lose Money If I Lose My Personal Injury Claim?

 Personal injury victims may sometimes avoid filing a claim because they do not want to risk losing money.
 Since most personal injury lawyers work on a contingency basis – there are no upfront legal fees for services and payment is only collected if they help you win compensation in a settlement or verdict.

-The New Jersey personal injury lawyers at Lynch Law Firm work on a contingency basis to give injured victims a fair chance to hold negligent parties accountable for damages, such as medical bills, lost wages from missed work, pain and suffering and other losses.
+The New Jersey personal injury lawyers at Lynch Law Firm, PC work on a contingency basis to give injured victims a fair chance to hold negligent parties accountable for damages, such as medical bills, lost wages from missed work, pain and suffering and other losses.
 We even offer free consultations to determine if your claim qualifies for compensation and you will not be obligated to retain our legal services.

 Below, our lawyers help you understand how the personal injury claims process works and how we are prepared to help protect your rights to fair compensation, without the risk of losing money.

 How Does Contingency Work?